briannamcdonald/briannamcdonald/README.md

 ### Hi, my name is Brianna McDonald✨

-- I'm a Software Developer with multiple years of industry experience and an Honours degree in Computer Science.
+- I'm a Software Developer with 5 years of industry experience and an Honours degree in Computer Science.
 - I’m currently learning about UI / UX design and LLM techniques.
 - Pronouns: She / Her.